Frequently Asked Questions

 Can I make espresso with your coffee?

-That being said, we know that dialing in each time to pull the perfect shot can be a drag.
-It can also eat up a lot of coffee.
-To help out, we do offer a dedicated subscription of delectable single-origin coffee!
-Unlike our normal subscription that changes coffee from week to week, the espresso subscription selection remains more consistent.
-This consistency results in fewer wasted shots and more awesome espresso for you to enjoy!
+That being said, we know that dialing in a new coffee to pull the perfect shot can take time, and it can also eat up a lot of coffee.
+To help out, we do offer a dedicated espresso subscription.
+Unlike our normal plan that introduces a new coffee every week, the espresso plan remains more consistent, selecting the same coffee for several shipments in a row.
+This allows you to spend less time & beans dialing in shots, and more time enjoying them to the fullest.

 Do you guys offer Decaf?